All Is Vanity (film)

 All Is Vanity is a 2021 British fantasy-mystery film written, produced and directed by Marcos Mereles in his directorial debut.
 It stars Sid Phoenix, Yaseen Aroussi, Isabelle Bonfrer, Rosie Steel and Christopher Sherwood.

 The film premiered at the BFI London Film Festival on 11 October 2021, and received a limited theatrical release in the United Kingdom on 14 October 2022, by Verve Pictures.

-Plot
+Premise

 An eccentric photographer, his eager assistant, a make-up artist and a model gather for a fashion shoot in a London warehouse.
 But when one of their number disappears, events take a turn for the bizarre.